ozgeengin/TvMazeScraper/readme.md

 # TVMazeScraper
 [![Build](https://github.com/ozgeengin/TvMazeScraper/actions/workflows/dotnet.yml/badge.svg)](https://github.com/ozgeengin/TvMazeScraper/actions/workflows/dotnet.yml)

-TVMazeScraper is a .NET based application that fetches TV show data from the [TVMaze API](https://www.tvmaze.com/api) and stores them in it's database.
+TVMazeScraper is a .NET based application that fetches TV show data from the [TVMaze API](https://www.tvmaze.com/api) and stores the data.
 It provides a REST API endpoint to access the stored TV show information.

 TVMazeScraper is built using Clean Architecture that promotes separation of concerns by organizing the code into different layers, ensuring maintainability, scalability, and testability.